nkoep/nkoep.net/posts/adaboost-regressor.md

 Time elapsed: 0.781498 seconds
 ```

+While our implementation's performance falls slightly behind sklearn's for our
+particular hyperparameter choice, our estimator seems to be working correctly.
-We point out that these results fall somewhat behind the performance of the
+We also point out that both implementations fall somewhat behind the
-random forest regressor presented in the previous post.
+performance of the random forest regressor presented in the previous post.
 Note, however, that this is likely due to the fact that we did not bother to
 perform any hyperparameter tuning.
 The point of these informal comparisons is merely to verify the (probably)